- Samantha Varriale

 Choline is found predominantly in animal products such as eggs, fish, and liver, and to a lesser extent in plant foods such as broccoli and cauliflower(12).

-Nowadays there are a number of vegan nutritional supplements available.
-Vitamin and mineral requirements can vary widely from person to person as a result of age, gender, genetic, dietary intake, health issues and medications.
+Nowadays there are a range of vegan nutritional supplements available.
+Vitamin and mineral requirements can vary widely from person to person as a result of age, gender, genetic, health issues and medications, as well as dietary choices.
+Seeking help from a qualified practitioner may be beneficial if you're excluding any food groups.

-If you'd like some help with improving your energy, why not book a FREE discovery call to discover how nutritional therapy may help?
+If you'd like some expert help optimising your nutrient status, book a FREE discovery call to discover how nutritional therapy may help?

 And if you're not already receiving my monthly emails, you can sign up here to ensure you don't miss out on future articles.